 A few days ago I thought I was being pranked when a bunch of random subscription notices started showing up.
 Then it became a flood of messages, at least 10 every minute.
-I immediately turned to Google and discovered I was experiencing a Denial of Service Attack (DoS).
+I suspected some kind of cyber attack and immediately turned to Google, where I discovered I was experiencing a Denial of Service Attack (DoS).

 From what I can gather, when it’s targeted at an individual (and not a big business) it is usually an attempt to commit credit card or bank fraud.
 They flood your inbox with tons of messages so you miss the important ones from your compromised accounts.